Rewiring HR & Job Tech Platforms for a Skills-First Future

 Most job platforms were built around a simple idea: help employers find the best candidates, fast.
 But the way platforms rank, filter, and surface job seekers today still relies heavily on outdated proxies like degree attainment and job titles.
 And that’s a problem.

 Now – in the age of AI – we have the opportunity to create the future we want.
-However, in order to get there we must avoid repeating the mistakes of the past:
+However, in order to get there we must avoid repeating the mistakes of the past.

 STARs are the more than 70 million U.S. workers who are Skilled Through Alternative Routes — such as community college, military service, workforce training programs, or most commonly, learning on the job.